 Strong turn of phrase

 Ensure your essay is always linked to the prompt; don’t go off on an unrelated tangent.
 Linking words such as “conversely” or “furthermore” increase coherence within your essay.
 Begin each paragraph with a strong topic sentence, and finish each paragraph with a broader perception that links back to the topic and the next paragraph.
+To see what this looks like in practice, check out What Does Improving Your English Really Look Like? for multiple sample paragraphs.

 This is also where having a wide range of vocabulary is crucial to presenting your ideas in a sophisticated manner.
 Create a word bank from assessor’s reports, sample essays, or teacher’s notes, and by the end of the year you’ll have an extensive list to choose from.
 Also, referring to literary devices contributes to a great vocabulary, exhibiting a strong turn of phrase!

-Consider the topic:
+Consider the topic

 Finally, simply enjoy writing about your text!
 It will help you write with a sense of personal voice and a personal engagement with the text, which the teachers and assessors will always enjoy.